ICB-DCM/pyPESTO/CONTRIBUTE.rst

 --------

-If you start working on a new feature or a fix, please create an issue on GitHub shortly describing the issue and assign yourself.
+If you start working on a new feature or a fix, please create an issue on GitHub briefly describing the issue and assign yourself.
 Your startpoint should always be the ``develop`` branch, which contains the lastest updates.